What is a picture window? How are they different from a normal window?

 Picture windows have many advantages, starting with an expansive view.
 Because they aren’t mulled, they give you an unhindered view of your front, back, or side yard.
 It’s a great way to show off your landscaping or outdoor scenery.
 Picture windows also let in lots of natural light, making your room appear brighter and more appealing.

 Picture windows also boost your aesthetic appeal, especially if used in a configuration with other windows.
+It's a great way to get maximum impact from a single window replacement project.
 Below is a before and after picture of a project that Pella helped with, to turn a sliding door into a picture window to boost the home’s aesthetic and layout.

 Replacing a door with a picture window